ykskb/phrag/README.md

 ![main](https://github.com/ykskb/phrag/actions/workflows/test.yml/badge.svg)

-Phrag creates a GraphQL handler from RDBMS connection with an idea that DB schema with primary/foreign keys can sufficiently represent data models/relationships for GraphQL.
+Phrag creates a GraphQL handler from a RDBMS connection with an idea that DB schema with primary/foreign keys can sufficiently represent data models/relationships for GraphQL.

 Tables become queryable as root objects containing nested objects of relationships.
 Mutations (`create`, `update` and `delete`) are also created per tables with primary keys as their identifiers.